Coast Guard: Cargo vessel leaks diesel fuel near Manistee

 The cause of the leak was not immediately known, nor was it clear exactly how much fuel leaked.

-People were advised to avoid Fifth Avenue Beach because wind conditions were expected to push the fuel toward the shore.
+People were initially advised to avoid Fifth Avenue Beach because wind conditions were expected to push the fuel toward the shore, but the coast guard later said to disregard that notice.
+The National Oceanic and Atmospheric Administration is working to map the projected movement of the spilled fuel, the coast guard said.

 The Manitowoc is a 630-foot cargo vessel built in 1973 that carries bulk commodities like iron ore, coal and grain, its owner says.